At a Glance

 Good time to visit

 A trip to Swedish Lapland between November and March will allow you to make the most of your chances of catching the Northern Lights.
 And of course there will be snow on the ground too making husky sledding, snow-shoeing and snowmobiling all possible.

-Call us on 858 345 1764 to start planning your vacation to Sörbyn Lodge or take a look at our itineraries to Lapland
+Call us on to start planning your holiday to Sörbyn Lodge or take a look at our itineraries to Sweden

 Sörbyn Lodge at the heart of Swedish Lapland serves as the perfect base to explore this incredible region.
 Go Northern Lights spotting, ice fishing, snow-shoeing, husky-sledding or snow-mobiling and work up an appetite for the chef's gastronomic delights.

 The setting of this family run property at the edge of Lake Vitträsket is magical.
 The lake freezes over in winter and the trees are decked out in twinkling lights.
 Coffee is perpetually being brewed and little homemade biscuits being proffered.
 Sörbyn Lodge has rustic charm in spades with its simple rooms, charming staff, and a very talented resident chef.

 Which brings us to the food, which is the real surprise here.
 The creativity and skill that the chef invests in his dishes are at odds with the simple design of the lodge but it is the highlight of any stay here.
 He goes to great lengths to source the freshest of ingredients as locally as possible, visiting each supplier himself so as to ensure quality.
 The end result are visually beautiful dishes that taste as good as they look - parsnip soup with smoked moose garnished with deep fried lichen; Vendace roe and Artic char on a bed of soy lentils; local lamb with a chanterelle and cep sauce.
 Guests can venture out on a forage run with the chef or even don an apron to learn from the man himself.